 Dr. Patricia earned her Ph.D. from Saybrook University in Humanistic Existential Psychology with an emphasis in Consciousness studies and her Masters in Clinical Mental Health from The Chicago School of Professional Psychology.

-Together, let’s reclaim your healthy connection with yourself and others.
+Together, let us cultivate and reclaim your healthy and joyful connection with yourself and others.